 Acoustics Toolbox is distributed under the GNU Public License.

-you need a compatible version of gcc and gfortran
+you need a compatible version of gcc and gfortran installed to use

 at Windows binaries

-Unix-like environment under Windows.
-Cygwin is also freely distributed.
+Windows.
+Cygwin and Mingw are also freely distributed.

-Acoustics Toolbox through Matlab using shell-escape commands to execute
+Toolbox through Matlab using shell-escape commands to execute the

 at/matlab) to manipulate and display the output.
 If you don't have